Upcoming Events:

 Critical Information During the Season

-- FIRST Bill's Blog - A behind-the-scenes look at FRC by the FRC Director.
-Posted most Wednesdays during the season and more often when interesting things happen.
+- FIRST FRC Blog - A behind-the-scenes look at FRC by the FRC Director.
+Posted usually once a week during the season and more often when interesting things happen.

 - FIRST eMail Blasts - Deadline reminders plus timely links to news, information and opportunities.
 Sent to team main and alternate contact's email addresses as provided by teams in TIMS.
 Sent weekly during the season, every other week during the off season.